BlinkDynamo/blinks-thinks/README.md

 ## Description
 Blink's Thinks is a point-and-click puzzle game using raylib.

-Blink's Thinks is a video game built using raylib, C and C++.
-It uses all originally made source music, code, and art (other than some included code for the raylib animation).
+Blink's Thinks is a video game built using raylib and C++.
+It uses all original source music, code, art, and design (other than some included code for the raylib animation).
 It is currently compilable for Linux (clang++) and web (Emscripten).
 The project uses GitHub Pages to host the web-compiled game in a separate branch, 'gh-pages'.
 GitHub Workflows re-compiles the game to this branch on each push.

 To play the most recent commit of the game, go ![here](blinkdynamo.github.io/blinks-thinks/).

 ## Dependencies
 If you would like to build the game locally, you will need these hard dependencies: